aurelius0523/microservice-pattern-distributed-tracing/readme.md

 1. If we're running everything in this repo using `docker` only, a container can reach another container by connecting to `http://host.docker.internal:port` instead of `http://localhost:post`.
 It seems that `host.docker.internal` is a special DNS name that resolves to the host machine (a.k.a, the host machine's localhost).
+1. It's helpful to run a container with name supplied e.g., `docker run -d --name coolName imageName`.
+One can then stop container using name instead of container id e.g., `docker top coolName`

 #### docker-compose
 1. In `docker-compose`, we don't need to `host.docker.internal`.
 Instead, we connect to a particular container using